About this listing

 Other Things to Note

 We have a nice and honest cleaning lady who comes twice or thrice a week to clean, do the laundry, and ironing.
-She will gladly do your laundry and ironing too for a reasonable fee while we will gladly provide laundry detergent and fabric softener.
+We will gladly do your laundry/ironing too for an additional fee.

 Nairobi being Nairobi, there has been a recent spate of robberies, (Nairobbery, as the joke goes), violence, etc. The usual precaution needed in any big city in the world plus more (this is Nairobi after all) is advised, e.g., don't flash your money or electronics, don't ever walk alone after sundown, be aware of your surroundings in crowded places, resist the ubiquitous ladies of the night and the sweet-talking streetwise hustlers, keep a clear head and you will be fine and have a great time. :-) Welcome to Nairobi!